Weinstein handlebodies for complements of smoothed toric divisors: Introduction

 Although we have many toric examples which produce examples where we can distinguish the diffeomorphism types of the complements using topological invariants, there are also many cases where different toric manifolds and choices of smoothed nodes can lead to equivalent complements.
-For any toric $4$-manifold, the complement of a toric divisor that has been smoothed at a single node is Weinstein homotopic to the affine variety $\{ (x,y,z)\in \C^3~|~x(xy^2-1)=z^2\}\subset \C^2\}$ ~\cite{CM, EtguLekili, ACGMMSW1}.
-We show that if two complements of smoothings of divisors satisfy the following relation they are symplectomorphic.
+For any toric $4$-manifold, the cylindrical completion of the complement of a neighborhood of the total toric divisor smoothed at a single node is Weinstein homotopic to the affine variety $\{ (x,y,z)\in \C^3~|~x(xy^2-1)=z^2\}\subset \C^2\}$ ~\cite{CM, EtguLekili, ACGMMSW1}.
+More generally, we show that if two complements of smoothings of divisors satisfy the following relation their cylindrical completions are symplectomorphic.
 We notationally identify a slope $(a_i,b_i)$ with a curve on $T^2$ of that slope.